nbgallery/ipydeps/README.md

 ### dependencies.link

-Sometimes there's a better way to install certain packages, such as a pre-built package.  ~/.config/ipydeps/dependencies.link contains a URL for a file that overrides ipydeps.pip() calls for certain packages.
+Sometimes there's a better way to install certain packages, such as a pre-built rpm or apk.  ~/.config/ipydeps/dependencies.link contains a URL for a file that overrides ipydeps.pip() calls for certain packages.

 For example, maybe you want to install numpy, so you call ipydeps.pip('numpy').
 However, numpy can take a while to install from scratch.
 If there's a pre-built version of numpy available, it can install in seconds instead of minutes.

 dependencies.link points to a dependencies.json file which maps the original package names to their overrides.

 Only place a trusted link in your dependencies.link file, since dependencies.json could contain malicious commands that get executed as you.

+Also note that all package names are handled in a case-insensitive manner (just like pip), so ipydeps will output a warning if it finds duplicate packages listed in your dependencies.json file.

+### Windows support

+ipydeps now supports Windows as well as Linux.
+It will look for your home directory using `os.path.expanduser('~')`.
+In most cases, this just points to C:\Users\yourname.
+You should put your .config/ipydeps/ipydeps.conf file in that directory.

 ### pypki2 support